2017 Oscar Nominations: 'La La Land' Dominates, 'Moonlight' Shines

 - Michelle Williams, Manchester by the Sea

 First Impressions: Williams made the very, very most of her relatively brief screentime, as did Harris, Kidman and Spencer.
-But screentime doesn't matter to Oscar voters (ask Judi Densch), emotional weight does.
+But screentime doesn't matter to Oscar voters (ask Judi Dench), emotional weight does.
 And by that metric, there's no contest — this is Davis's to lose.

 ANIMATED FEATURE FILM